 If plaque and tartar are left on our teeth for a long period of time, the bacteria can cause inflammation of the gums.
 This condition is also known as Gingivitis.
 And as we have already discussed, failure to reverse gingivitis in its early stages will eventually cause the development of Periodontitis.

 Practicing good oral hygiene at home is one of the best ways to prevent the onset of gum disease.
 Brushing your teeth twice a day and flossing as much as possible in between meals will help to keep your teeth healthy and your gums strong.
 You should also visit your local dentist regularly for checkups and to receive a professional cleaning.

 Along with a good dental hygiene routine, you can also prevent gum disease by choosing not to smoke.
 Smoking cannot only increase your risk of developing gum disease, but it can also decrease your chances of having a successful treatment once the disease has been discovered.

 Periodontal Disease affects millions of people all over the world.
 Even those of us who try to practice good oral hygiene can sometimes develop gingivitis.
 If caught early enough, gum disease can be treated and reversed.
 The best defence against gum disease is to brush and floss regularly and to make an appointment with your dentist for routine checkups and cleanings.
-Your Cupertino dentist can help you take the necessary steps to prevent or reverse gum disease.
-Find out more about oral health and gum disease – ask a question today and I’ll reply by tomorrow.
+Your Los Gatos dentist can help you take the necessary steps to prevent or reverse gum disease.